-WiPort is a wireless embedded device server that provides a network-enabling solution based on the IEEE 802.11b wireless standard.
+WiPort is a wireless embedded device server that provides a network-enabling solution based on the IEEE 802.11b/g wireless standard.
 WiPort allows Original Equipment Manufacturers (OEMs) to add wireless connectivity to their products by incorporating it onto a circuit board.

-The WiPort functions independently of a PC, providing a fully integrated solution that combines a processor, memory, 802.11b, 802.11g transceiver, and dual high-speed serial ports into a single compact module.
+The WiPort functions independently of a PC, providing a fully integrated solution that combines a processor, memory, 802.11b/g transceiver, and dual high-speed serial ports into a single compact module.
 It includes an operating system, an embedded Web server, and a full TCP/IP protocol stack.
 In addition, the WiPort sends email alerts and supports numerous other network communication protocols, including ARP, UDP, TCP, ICMP, Telnet, AutoIP, DHCP, HTTP, SNMP, and SMTP.

-Both Wired Equivalent Privacy (WEP) and Wireless Protected Access (WPA) are available for security.
-WEP uses an RC4 encryption algorithm with a 64-bit or 128-bit key.
-This key jumbles the data before it is sent over the airwaves.
-WPA is more secure because re-keying is required.
-With WPA, the re-keying of global encryption keys is required.
-This key is changed using TKIP for unicast traffic.
+Wired Equivalent Privacy (WEP) and Wireless Protected Access (WPA) are available to guarantee the security of the wireless communication.
+WEP uses an RC4 encryption algorithm with a configured 64-bit or 104-bit key to scramble the data.
+WPA uses TKIP which expands upon WEP by changing the key automatically every session, detecting intrusion and using improved authentication.